Will Perth face a rental shortage?

 “With investment in WA’s key resources sector increasing as more of the industry’s major players announce new projects centred on WA’s mining resources, population growth will be well placed to continue, with this increase causing faster absorption of Perth’s declining supply”

-“As rental vacancies continue to fall and leasing activity picks up, this will likely trigger an upward trend in rental prices as a result,” he said.
+“As rental vacancies continue to fall and leasing activity picks up, this will likely trigger an upward trend in rental prices as a result,” she said.

 Team Leader of our property management division, Amanda Kroczek, said a shortage of rental stock in Perth could cause a significant increase in competition from tenants.